efung/glimmer/README.md

 Release History
 ---------------

+**1.1.1** (2012-12-16)
+- Draw using native resolution instead of stretching to 3:5 aspect ratio.
+Should look better on tablets.
+- Fix pulsing behaviour
+- Don't let dots overlap

 **1.1** (2012-12-02)
 - Add new mode: Single Color
 - Add color picker for use with Reflect Light and Single Color modes